George Buchanan Foster: After the First World War

 After the First World War ended, "Bunny" Foster returned to Montreal, Canada and married Barbara Helen MacDougall.

 He studied law at McGill University, with his prior education having been at Lower Canada College and the High School of Montreal.
 He was admitted to the Bar of Quebec on 16 July 1920, and practised law in Montreal, becoming King's Counsel on 10 January 1931.
 He became a principal in his own law firm of Foster, Hannen, Watt, Leggatt, and Colby.

 George Buchanan Foster was awarded the Order of the British Empire on 1 July 1946.

 He was appointed to the Legislative Council of Quebec on 21 August 1946, and served there until the abolition of that institution in 1968.

 In addition to his legal career, he served as president of the Children's Memorial Hospital of Montreal and was a member of the Protestant Board of Education for the province of Quebec.
 He served as president of Canada and Dominion Sugar Co.
-Ltd. and of Wire Rope Industries of Canada Ltd. and vice-president of Noranda Mines Ltd. He served on the boards of many companies, including IAC Ltd., Travelers Insurance, Brompton Pulp & Paper, Acme Glove, Holt Renfrew, Lake St. John's Paper, Montreal Trust, St. Lawrence Corporation, Sherbrooke Machinery, Donnacona Paper, Sagamo Penmans, Gaspe Copper, Seven Up, J. S. Mitchell, Combustion Engineering Superheater, Hilton of Canada and British Bank Note.
+Ltd. and of Wire Rope Industries of Canada Ltd. and vice-president of Noranda Mines Ltd. He served on the boards of many companies, including IAC Ltd., Travelers Insurance, Brompton Pulp & Paper, Acme Glove, Holt Renfrew, Lake St. John's Paper, Montreal Trust, St. Lawrence Corporation, Sherbrooke Machinery, Donnacona Paper, Sagamo Penmans, Gaspe Copper, 7Up, J. S. Mitchell, Combustion Engineering Superheater, Hilton of Canada and British Bank Note.

 He died on 3 June 1974 and was buried in Knowlton Cemetery, Knowlton, Quebec, Canada.